ZenUml/reactjs.org/content/home/examples/a-simple-component.md

 order: 0
 ---

 A simple ZenUML DSL starts with a root `method`, such as `A.method`.
-React components implement a `render()` method that takes input data and returns what to display.
-This example uses an XML-like syntax called JSX.
-Input data that is passed into the component can be accessed by `render()` via `this.props`.
+It means we are invoking a action on or sending a message the participant 'A'.